doesprintfwork/hackintoshisfun.ml/docs/offline-installer-guide/offline-part-2/README.md

 # From Windows

+?> For OpenCore, follow these steps to install clover first.
+There is an extra phase for changing it to OpenCore

-## Phase 1 -- Format, Partition, and Install Clover to your USB <a id="phase-1-format-partition-and-install-clover-to-your-usb"></a>
+## Phase 1 -- Format, Partition, and Install Clover to your USB

 1. Plug in your USB if you haven't plug it in yet
 2. Open BDU